cardilloscreations/www-longtoothgamer/AUTHORING.md

 # Authoring Content

 This website is based on a licensed copy of the Sera Jekyll Theme.
+However, it has been highly customized at this point to better suit my needs.

 The instructions below are useful reminders but it's a fairly common workflow for any Jekyll based website.